Get started building your own plugins, or contributing directly to the Kibana repo.

 As well as installing Visual C++ Redistributable for Visual Studio 2015.

-Before running the steps listed below, please make sure you have installed everything that we require and listed above and that you are running the mentioned commands through Git bash or WSL.
+Before running the steps listed below, please make sure you have installed everything that we require and listed above and that you are running all the commands from now on through Git bash or WSL.

 Get the codeedit